Nick Zano

 Nick Zano (born March 8, 1978) is an American actor.
-Zano is known for having played Vince in The WB's sitcom What I Like About You.
-He hosted MTV's former infotainment program about the film industry, Movie House, and briefly worked as an MTV News correspondent before he began an acting career.
+He played Vince in The WB's sitcom What I Like About You.
+He hosted MTV's infotainment program about the film industry Movie House as part of his work as an MTV News correspondent before he began an acting career.
 His recurring roles on television include Drew Pragin on Melrose Place, Pete on Happy Endings, P.J.
 Hillingsbrook on 90210, and Johnny on 2 Broke Girls.
-He also starred as a lead on the NBC sitcom One Big Happy as Arthur in the TV series Minority Report.
+He also starred as a lead on the NBC sitcom One Big Happy and as Arthur Watson in the TV series Minority Report.
 He is best known as Dr. Nathaniel "Nate" Heywood / Steel in The CW Arrowverse, starring on Legends of Tomorrow.

 Early life

-Zano was born in Nutley, New Jersey.
+Nick Zano was born in Nutley, New Jersey.
 He lived in Florida as a child.
 While attending Wellington High School he was active in the drama and television departments.
 Throughout his junior and senior years, he and his classmates produced a weekly off-beat skit comedy show that aired on the school's television station.
 While working on the show, Zano also wrote, starred in and directed student films that made their way to the JVC Universal Film Competition, a festival in which over 800 local high schools participate.